hudl/registrator/docs/user/backends.md

 #### Manual Endpoint Specification

-If you specify `SERVICE_EUREKA_ELBV2_HOSTNAME=` and `SERVICE_EUREKA_ELBV2_PORT=` values on the container, then these will be used, rather than a lookup attempted.
+If you specify `SERVICE_EUREKA_ELBV2_HOSTNAME=`, `SERVICE_EUREKA_ELBV2_PORT=` and `SERVICE_EUREKA_ELBV2_TARGETGROUP=` values on the container, then these will be used, rather than a lookup attempted.

-If you specify the lookup flag, and also add these settings, the manual ones will take precedent.
+If you specify the lookup flag, and also add ALL of these settings, the manual ones will take precedent.

 ### AWS ELBv2 Only Registration